GioZura/btu_android_final/README.md

 This is the first step soon it will becoming a full fledged Notes application with all the desired features currently this is the first phase which included a basic working good Ui App.

 Screenshots
 -----------
+Here users can create notes, update them easily and at the same time get acquainted with the news

 <div>
   <img src="media/notesList.png" width="25%"/>
   <img src="media/newsList.png" width="25%"/>